Net worth: how to calculate and track your business finances

 Why net worth is important for small businesses

-• Financial stability: Surplus assets create a safety net during rough patches
+• Financial stability: Surplus assets create a safety net during rough patches.

-• Growth opportunities: Higher net worth provides more resources for reinvestment
+• Growth opportunities: Higher net worth provides more resources for reinvestment.

 • Cash flow management: Regular tracking helps anticipate financial needs.
 Learn more about cash flow management.

-• Early risk detection: Monitoring flags financial trouble before it becomes critical
+• Early risk detection: Monitoring flags financial trouble before it becomes critical.

-For example, a business with a high net worth can expand without taking on excessive debt.
-A declining net worth shows there are issues to fix.
-You may need to change your plans to protect your finances.
+A declining net worth signals issues that need attention.
+You may need to adjust your plans to protect your finances.

 How to calculate net worth